rwincey/hashcat/RUNTIME_Docker.md

 ## Prequesists ##

-If you want to run hashcat with your gpus inside docker you first need to install the appropriate container runtime.
+If you want to run hashcat with your gpus inside docker you first need to install the appropriate container runtime to allow for gpu-passthrough and install usually the latest driver on the host.

 ### NVidia ###